comp-well-org/semi_supervised_stress_detection/README.md

 Settings of augmentations, batch size, learning rates, etc. should be configured in `src/configs.py` file.

-Please add datasets in the `src/utils/dataset.py` file.
+Please add your datasets in the `src/utils/dataset.py` file.
 For the labeled datasets, we aim to output the data format as `Sequence(s): Channels (C) x Length (L)` and `Label`; whereas we will have the sequences and augmentation views for the unlabeled set, as discussed in the paper.

 Use `src/run_tasks.py` to run experiments.